 - Review and utilize the "Planning for COVID-19 Scenarios in Schools" toolkit. - Ensure continuous services and implement Comprehensive Distance Learning. - Continue to provide meals for students.

 Plan Details for 3b.

-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: Link to COVID-19 Disease Plan: Communicable Disease Guidelines
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: The school has reviewed the Planning for COVID-19 scenarios in schools toolkit.